 Additionally, the brain theories usually include the slant that medication (i.e. drugs) must be used to tweak or adjust brain chemistry.
 While specific medications may be necessary for some areas of the detoxification process, the act of putting an addict on yet another drug is antithetical to any rehabilitation system.

-That said, we do know that drugs act upon brain chemistry and that the addict is, amongst other things, chasing the dopamine rush.
+We do know that drugs act upon brain chemistry and that the addict is, among other things, chasing the dopamine rush.
 Drug cravings and relapses are in many ways associated with the addict or alcoholic seeking that former high.
 The reason people don’t shoot straight dopamine into their veins is that it gets broken down in the bloodstream and doesn’t make it to the brain.

 Foods and natural supplements can stimulate the release of dopamine and other neurotransmitters in ways that the body can easily handle.
 Exercise often gives people a natural high – referred to as an endorphin high or endorphin zone or runner’s high.